section-engineering-education/engineering-education/articles/internet-inconsistencies-with-r-programming/index.md

 ### Prerequisites
 As a prerequisite, the reader must have the following:
-- Device with unlimited functional capabilities
+- A device with unlimited functional capabilities.
-- Installed a functional Linux emulator (Kali Linux was chosen)
+- Installed a functional Linux emulator (Kali Linux was chosen).
-- R-Programming software
+- R-Programming software.
-- Internet access
+- Internet access.
-- DNS mechanics and knowledge
+- DNS mechanics and knowledge.
-- R-Programming library installations and documentation
+- R-Programming library installations and documentation.
-- Some arithmetic experience
+- Some arithmetic experience.

 ### Goals
-One goal is to acknowledge internet gaps that may impact unaware individuals and groups.
+One goal of this tutorial is to acknowledge internet gaps that may impact unaware individuals and groups.
 An additional goal is to provide probable insights to internet complexities.

 It is also important for readers to understand terms and content within scope.

 ### Introduction
 In this tutorial, R-Programming is used to statistically analyze data from an IPv4 address.
 The purpose is to gain understanding about accuracies and inaccuracies from internet activities.

-As a starting point, `45.88.197.212` is the defined IP address throughout this tutorial.
+As a starting point, `45.88.197.212` will be the defined IP address throughout this tutorial.

-Let's start.
+Let's get started.

 ### Linux fundamentals
 Open any Linux Shell.